Our Research

-The Alexander von Humboldt Institute for Internet and Society (HIIG) aims to broaden the theoretical and empirical foundation of internet and society research in order to contribute to a better understanding of digital society.
+The Alexander von Humboldt Institute for Internet and Society (HIIG) conducts problem-oriented theoretical and empirical research in the field of internet and society.
+The aim is to contribute to a better understanding of ever-changing digital societies.

 - All